Big Italian Salad

 Spoons in a bowl of Italian salad.

-This big Italian salad is my go-to for spaghetti and meatballs, bolognese, pasta e fagioli, baked ziti, focaccia or anything else in that Italian comfort food realm.
+This big Italian salad is my go-to for spaghetti and meatballs, bolognese, pasta e fagioli, baked ziti, zuppa Tosacana, focaccia, or anything else in that Italian comfort food realm.
 The homemade dressing is what makes it so good.
-Think of it as a much, much improved version of that bottled Italian dressing sitting in your fridge door.
-It takes just a few minutes to make — and, if you’re used to the beige bottled stuff, you’ll be surprised to see how fresh herbs make this vinaigrette a beautiful and vibrant green.
-That’s how it should be!
+Think of it as a much, much-improved version of that bottled Italian vinaigrette dressing sitting in your fridge door.
+It takes just a few minutes to make—and if you’re used to the beige bottled stuff, you’ll be surprised to see how fresh herbs make this vinaigrette a beautiful and vibrant green.

 Gail

-What You’ll Need To Make My Big Italian Salad
+What You’ll Need To Make A Big Italian Salad

 ingredients for big Italian salad